khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 ### Definition

-- [ ] In your own words define what is branching
+x In your own words define what is branching

-> Your definition goes here
+> A branching is just like a tree branch which is intact with tree but growing its own leaves and flowers.
+Similarly, branch in version control system is like a part of a project but isolated to work on new feature or bug fixes so other people working on main would not get interrupte.

-- [ ] Commit your changes:
+X Commit your changes:

 ```bash
 git add .